alukach/alukach.github.io/hello-recruiter/index.md

 I'm interested in working on jobs that:

 - utilize Python, TypeScript/JavaScript (particularly node.js, React.js), Go (aka Golang)
-- have a focus on spatial data
+- have a focus on spatial or scientific data
 - are remote or offer a good work-from-home/flexible-schedule policy
 - have a positive/altruistic impact on the world
 - contribute to open-source technologies